Third Trimester: When It Starts And What Changes Happen

 Yes, it is normal for women to be more tired in the first and third trimesters due to hormonal changes and the growing uterus, respectively (12).

-The third trimester of pregnancy begins in the 28th week of gestation, and it is when you and your baby prepare for the big day.
+The third trimester of pregnancy begins when you are 28 weeks pregnant, and it is when you and your baby prepare for the big day.
 Breathlessness, leaky breasts, Braxton Hicks contractions, vivid dreams, and other physical and physiological changes will likely exhaust you mentally and physically.
 These difficulties, however, will be worth it when you finally get to carry your baby in your arms.
 Further, being aware of these changes and taking the necessary steps to stay prepared might facilitate a smoother gestation.
 Also, be on the lookout for any danger indications or labor symptoms during this phase.

 Infographic: Pregnancy Guide To Stay Safe In The Third Trimester